linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 1. On the homepage of Control Center, click ![account_normal](../common/account_normal.svg).
 2. Click the current account.
-3. Switch on **Login Without Password** and you can log into the system without a password.
+3. Switch on **Login Without Password**.
+Input the password of the current account and confirm in the pop-up authorization window.
+Then you can log into the system without password.

 >![tips](../common/tips.svg)Tips:
 >   - If both **Auto Login** and **Login Without Password** are enabled, once reboot or start, your computer will enter the desktop directly without requiring a password.